 Benefits of Experiential Marketing

 It’s not without any reason that many global companies use experiential marketing.
-Here are a few reasons why these market leaders often use this form of marketing:
+Here are a few reasons why these market leaders often use this engagement marketing strategies:

 1. Free publicity

-This experience led marketing is not just about positive experience per se.
+This experience led marketing is not just about a positive experience.
 If done right, your experience marketing activity can fetch free publicity in newspapers, on radio, television, blogs, etc.

 One of our favorite examples in this scenario is from 2015 when a Chinese company covered 14,000 square feet of its shopping area with 13 tons of candy.
 The ostensible reason behind this unique marketing activity was to promote its shopping area.

 In a saturated market with fierce competition, a playful and customer-pleasing approach was new.
 The heap of candies attracted masses, successfully bringing their attention to the shopping area while also providing an immersive experience.

 Many Chinese newspapers and websites such as Acclaim, Inhabitat, Nice, and others covered this event for free.